 Start by taping your stencil down as you would on most projects, but make sure you insert some cardboard or newspaper inside the t-shirt to stop the paint from bleeding through to the other side of your shirt.

-I used Fusion Tinting Kit in gold, squeezed a small bit in a dish, dipped my brush in, then dabbed the excess off on a newspaper.
+I used Fusion metallic paint in gold, squeezed a small bit in a dish, dipped my brush in, then dabbed the excess off on a newspaper.

 You can either work in a dabbing motion, or swirling motion.
 Either way, the KEY is to NOT have your brush loaded, but fairly “dry”.
 Less is more so that the paint or tint doesn’t bleed under the stencil.